Strata By-Laws

 1.3 (1) An owner, tenant, occupant or visitor must not use a strata lot, the common property or common assets in a way that:

-(c) unreasonably interferes with the rights of other persons to use and enjoy the common property, common assets or another strata lot;
+(b) unreasonably interferes with the rights of other persons to use and enjoy the common property, common assets or another strata lot;

-(e) is contrary to a purpose for which the strata lot or common property is intended as shown expressly or by necessary implication on or by the strata plan.
+(d) is contrary to a purpose for which the strata lot or common property is intended as shown expressly or by necessary implication on or by the strata plan.

 (2) An owner, tenant, occupant or visitor must not cause damage, other than reasonable wear and tear, to the common property, common assets or those parts of a strata lot which the strata corporation must repair and maintain under these bylaws or insure under section 149 of the Act.